National standard R-RCT

 - reduce the implementation time through increased rate of inclusion

 - increase the number of studies located in Sweden through the establishment of a publicly available standardised national framework/guidelines for R-RCT studies

-The development initiative started in Q1 2017 and is expected to be completed in Q1 2018.
-The initiative has been divided up into the following steps:
+The development initiative started in Q1 2017 and was expected to be completed in Q1 2018.